hasin-codes/sweesh.exe/README.md

 - Verify all required files are present
 - **API Key Setup**: Use onboarding flow or Settings UI instead of `.env` files
 - **Migration**: Check startup logs for API key migration status

+**Deprecated crypto warning:**
+- `crypto.createDecipher is deprecated` warning is non-critical
+- Only appears when using AES-256-CBC fallback encryption
+- Does not affect functionality
+- Will be updated in future release

 ### Debug Mode
 Run with debug logging: